ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-09-03-Atlas-VPN-0Day.md

 ---
-title: Unpached AtlasVPN Zero Day - Proof of Concept
+title: Unpached AtlasVPN Exploit in the Wild - Proof of Concept
 date: 2023-09-03 12:00:00 +0800
 categories: [VPN]
 tags: [atlas vpn, privacy, exploit]     # TAG names should always be lowercase